+Section Title Page

 1. Key Contacts 3

-2. What to do if you have a welfare concern in Greig City Academy 4
+2. What to do if you have a welfare concern at Greig City Academy 4

 3. Introduction and Ethos 5

 4. Legislation and guidance 6

 5. Human Rights, Equalities and Public Sector Equality Duty 6

 6. Related Safeguarding Policies 7

 7. Definitions of safeguarding 7

 8. Informing staff and others of safeguarding policy 8

 9. Roles and Responsibilities 8

-10. Recognising Indicators of abuse and neglect .
-11
+10. Recognising Indicators of abuse and neglect and exploitation 11

-11. Child protection procedures - taking action .
-13
+11. Child protection procedures - taking action 12

-12. Notifying parents and carers of child protection concerns .
-14
+12. Notifying parents and carers of child protection concerns 14

+13. Multi-agency Working 14

+14. Early Help Assessments 14

-13. Confidentiality information sharing and record keeping .
-15
+15. Confidentiality information sharing and record keeping 15

-14. Multi-Agency Working .
-16

-15. Staff Induction, Awareness and Training .
-16
+16. Staff Induction, Awareness and Training 17

-16. Safer Working Practice .
-17
+17. Safer Working Practice 17

-17. Staff Supervision and Support .
-17
+18. Staff Supervision and Support 18

-18. Online safety .
-17
+19. Online safety 18

-19. Remote Learning .
-19
+20. Remote Learning 20

-20. Safeguarding Children with Special Educational Needs and Disabilities or Health Issues .
-19
+21. Safeguarding Children with Special Educational Needs and Disabilities or Health Issues 20

-21. Mental health and children requiring mental health support .
-20
+22. Mental health and children requiring mental health support 21

-22. Children in need of a social worker (Child in Need and Child Protection Plans) .
-21
+23. Children in need of a social worker (Child in Need and Child Protection Plans) 21

-23. Looked after children, previously looked after children and care leavers .
-21
+24. Looked after children, previously looked after children and care leavers 21

-24. Children that go missing from education (CME) .
-21
+25. Children who are absent from education/missing education 22

-25. Child-on-Child Abuse .
-22
+26. Child-on-Child Abuse 22

-26. Children who are lesbian, gay, bi, or trans (LGBT) .
-22
+27. Children who are lesbian, gay, bisexual or gender questioning 23

-27. Gangs, County Lines, Serious violence, Crime and Exploitation .
-23
+28. Gangs, County Lines, Serious violence, Crime and Exploitation 23

-28. Female genital mutilation (FGM) .
-23
+29. Female genital mutilation (FGM) 24

-29. Preventing radicalisation .
-21
+30. Preventing radicalisation 24

-30. Use of reasonable force .
-22
+31. Use of reasonable force 25

-31. Curriculum - Opportunities to Teach Safeguarding .
-24
+32. Curriculum - Opportunities to Teach Safeguarding 25

-32. Alternative provision .
-24
+33. Alternative provision 20

-33. Elective home education .
-25
+34. Elective home education 20

-34. Private fostering and host families .
-25
+35. Private fostering and host families 20

-35. Safer Recruitment .
-25
+35. 36.
+Safer Recruitment

-36. Concerns and allegations against members of staff and adults in the school .
-25

-37. Whistle blowing .
 27

+37. Concerns and allegations against members of staff and adults in the school 27

+38. Duties of referral 28

+39. Whistle blowing 29

-38. The use of premises by other organisations .
-27
+40. The use of premises by other organisations 29

-39. Site security and arrangements for visitors .
-28
+41. Site security and arrangements for visitors 30

-40. Complaints .
-29
+42. Complaints 31

-41. Policy Monitoring and Review .
-29
+43. Policy Monitoring and Review 31

-Appe ndix 1: Categories & Indicators of Abuse and Neglect .
-30
+Appendix 1: Categories of Abuse, Neglect and Exploitation 32

+Appendix 2: Roles and responsibilities of the DSL and DDSLs 36

-Appe Appendix 2: Child-on-child abuse
+Appendix 3: Child-on-child abuse 40

-Appe Appendix 3: Sources of support and advice
+Appendix 4: Sources of support and advice 49